Börringe Priory: Börringe Priory

 In 1551, the former priory estate passed to the nobleman Knud Gedde, and was apparently used as living quarters by tenant farmers.
 In 1582 it passed to Lady Görvel Sparre who ordered the conventual church demolished, and the materials to be used for the construction of a new parish church closer to the town, which was completed by 1587.
 The grave of Lady Else Brade from the former priory church was moved under the floor of the new parish church.
-Usable parts of the former conventual buildings were converted into a large manor house.
+Usable parts of the former conventual buildings were converted into a large house.

-Börringekloster Castle
+Börringekloster slott

 At the beginning of the 16th century, Börringe was owned by Søren Norby, who together with the knight Jens Holgersen Ulfstand of Glimmingehus Castle, led the Danish navy to victory in several battles against Lübeck.

 When Scania became a Swedish province at the Treaty of Roskilde in 1658, Charles X of Sweden gave Börringe Priory Manor to his illegitimate son, Gustaf Carlson.
 Charles XI took the property and made it available to the General Governor of Scania, Count Gustaf Otto Stenbock.
 In 1682, Charles XI exchanged the estate for Herrevad Abbey with Otto Wilhelm von Königsmarck, son of Hans Christoff von Königsmarck, but in 1686, the estate reverted to the crown again.

 The Börringe Priory estate was bought by the Beck-Friis family in 1745.
-In 1763, the remaining manor house and structures were demolished and replaced by the present castle.
-In 1873 the present castle was expanded and renovated into its present appearance.
+In 1763, the remaining house and structures were demolished and replaced by the present building.
+In 1873 the structure was expanded and renovated into its present appearance.
 The estate became a joint County (earldom) with Fiholm Castle in Södermanland in 1791 and the Swedish nobility title of Count was awarded to the new owners.

 There are no remnants of the former priory to be seen, except for a few fragments from the monastic church now in the Börringe burial ground.